HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 9. The GFE Coordination Requester can close the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) by updating the status as `completed`, `cancelled`, `failed`, or `entered-in-error` when the GFE collection is to be concluded and no more changes, updates, or GFE Bundles will be accepted.
 The requester can add a `statusReason` indicating why the Task has been concluded (e.g. the task has been fulfilled, the time limit has been reached, the service has been cancelled, etc.)

+>Note: Providers use the [Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) Scheduled Date/GFE Request - `Task.extension[request-initiation-time]` to determine the date of scheduling or request.
+For scheduled services, providers would use the Service Dates/Times - `Task.extension[planned-service-period]` to determine the start of the service period.
+If there is no Service Date/time provided, then the notification is considered to be for an unscheduled estimation request.

 ### Notifications ###